 Toxicological Risk Assessments on Leachable Compounds from a Dermal Drug Container

-For a pharmaceutical testing laboratory, Gradient derived a PDE and tolerable contact level (TCL) for several impurities in a dermally administered drug product in accordance with ICH methodology.
+For a pharmaceutical testing laboratory, Gradient derived a permitted daily exposure (PDE) and tolerable contact level (TCL) for several impurities in a dermally administered drug product in accordance with ICH methodology.
 Gradient relied on publicly available scientific literature and in silico tools to derive the PDEs and TCLs, which were used by the drug manufacturer to support and justify the manufacturing specification of the drug product.

 Patent Litigation Case for a Drug-Delivery Medical Device